maliMirkec/personal-website/site/articles/how-to-handle-keybindings-in-atom.md

 Now try to press `ctrl-up` and see what happens. **keybinding-resolver** shows us which command is used in what order.
 In our case, we could see that `editor:move-line-up` command is the first in line.
 We'll should remove it.

-{% cldnryimg "keybindings-resolver_xuy5tk" "Keybindings resolver in action."
-759 148 %}
+{% cldnryfetch "keybindings-resolver_xuy5tk" "Keybindings resolver in action." false true "center" %}

 ## How to remove keybindings?